 With Android Wear 2.0 now powering the majority of Google-powered smartwatches, Android Pay has finally arrived for wearable tech.
 Like Apple Watch users, Androiders (Wearers?) can now make transactions with just a tap of their wrist.

 Wearable payments make one of the strongest cases for smartwatches, and Android Pay is another way that Google is finally catching up to Apple.

 What smartwatches have Android Pay?

 A limited few, sadly.
 While Android Pay is supported by most top banks, to use use it on your wrist you'll need an Android Wear smartwatch that includes NFC technology and is running Android Wear 2.0.

-Right now that's the LG Watch Sport, the Huawei Watch 2 and the Tag Heuer Connected Modular 45.
 As for supporting banks, Google continues to bring new names onboard, and you can view an updated list of all the Android Pay-participating banks here.

 How to set up Android Pay on your watch